MatthewBlanchard/PRISM/README.md

 # PRISM

-PRISM is an open source MIT licensed roguelike engine and example game written in Lua.
+PRISM is an open source permissively licensed roguelike engine and example game written in Lua.
 The example game "Beneath the Garden" is used as a testbed for the featureset of the engine.

 ## Getting Started